spring-attic/cloudfoundry-service-broker/README.md

-Sample Spring Boot project using the [Spring Cloud - Cloud Foundry Service Broker](https://github.com/spring-cloud/spring-cloud-cloudfoundry-service-broker).
+Sample Spring Boot project using the [Spring Cloud - Cloud Foundry Service Broker 1.x](https://github.com/spring-cloud/spring-cloud-cloudfoundry-service-broker/tree/1.0.x).

+**Note:** This sample will not be updated to be compatible with `Spring Cloud Open Service Broker` 2.x.
+A separate Spring Cloud Open Service Broker 2.x [sample project](https://github.com/spring-cloud-samples/bookstore-service-broker) is available.

 # Overview